baines-imaging-research-laboratory/ImageQuizzerDocumentation/docs/administrator/elements_attributes/questionset/question/type.md

 	directory that holds the data for the Image Quizzer defined at login time.
 	This script can access elements of the Slicer application by importing the 'slicer' class.

+	If the script fails, the button will turn a light red color and a warning message appears for the user to contact the administrator.

 ## Example